 Is it dusty or does it have visible prints on it?
 Though uncommon, this could have happened in the production process.
 To remove dust particles, clean the record with an anti-static brush.
 Consider a deeper clean of the vinyl record if there are visible smudges.
 Remember that a few small pops, especially after removing the plastic outer wrapping and the inner plastic sleeve, can occur due to static.
 An anti-static brush is a useful and affordable tool for any record collector and can help with these pops.

 We hope this article has provided guidance on why your new vinyl record is skipping.
-Remember the two main culprits, the setup and the record, and that more often than not it is a turntable or environmental issue when it is a brand new record.
-When in doubt, play the record on a friend’s turntable or record shop to rule out the vinyl itself.
+Remember the two main culprits — the set-up and the record — and that, more often than not, it is a turntable or environmental issue when you hear a skip on a brand-new record.
+When in doubt, play the record on a friend’s turntable or at a record shop to rule out the vinyl itself.